Cherry eye in dogs

 Overview

-• Cherry eye (prolapse of the nictitans gland) is when the gland inside the third eyelid prolapses (pops out).
+• Cherry eye is when the gland inside the third eyelid prolapses (pops out) from the corner of the eye.

-• Cherry eye can affect any breed of dog, but is especially common in certain pedigrees such as French Bulldogs, Pugs, Great Danes, and Beagles.
+• Cherry eye is especially common in certain breeds such as English Bulldogs, and Mastiffs.

 • Most dogs with cherry eye need surgery to put the gland back to where it came from.